LennoxLiu/Software-practical-UM-Bridge-on-HPC/README.md

 3. Compile and run the server
     > `LoadBalancer.hpp` is the file you need to include to use the LoadBalancer.
 Note that this file will include `umbridge.hpp`.

-    > The file `host-LoadBalancer.cpp` is an example about how to use the class LoadBalancer.

     - Compile the LoadBalancer server: `make build-load-balancer`
+    > Modify the variable `slurm-server-obj` in the file `Makefile` if you want to use the class LoadBalancer in your own way.

     - Load a regular server.
 Specify the path of your server file in file `regular-server.slurm`, as the variable `server_file`.
     > You can also specify slurm parameters in the file `regular-server.slurm`.
     - Run the LoadBalancer server: `make run-load-balancer`